 - a.
 Violations of American Psychological Association (APA) ethical principles, legal statutes, or University or Graduate School codes and policies as described in this academic catalog; - b.
-Persisting or marked unsatisfactory academic performance, as evidenced by: - Failure to satisfactorily meet remediation requirements when on academic probation; - Obtaining GPA below 3.25 for any two (2) semesters; - Failure to pass the retake of the competency or comprehensive examinations; - Failure to complete academic or research requirements within a timeframe specified by the student's academic or research advisor or program director; - Receiving two (2) C grades throughout a student's academic tenure; - c.
+Persisting or marked unsatisfactory academic performance, as evidenced by: - Failure to satisfactorily meet remediation requirements when on academic probation; - Students on academic probation who, in the subsequent semester, receive a C grade, an Incomplete grade or a F grade; - Obtaining GPA below 3.0 for any two (2) semesters; - Failure to pass the retake of the competency or comprehensive examinations; - Failure to complete academic or research requirements within a timeframe specified by the student's academic or research advisor or program director; - c.
 Ethical violations including, but not limited to, cheating, exercising dishonesty or plagiarizing; - d.
-Consumption, influence or possession of alcohol or illicit drugs in class or on the Yeshiva University premises;
+Consumption, influence or possession of alcohol or illicit drugs in class or on the Yeshiva University premises; - e.

-- e.
 Failure to meet generally accepted standards of personal integrity, professional conduct or emotional stability, or inappropriate or disruptive behavior toward colleagues, faculty or staff, or any other individual; - f.
 Failure to make satisfactory progress toward a degree within the time frames detailed in the "Time Limitations" provision; - g.
 A pattern of unsatisfactory clinical performance, despite remediation efforts, including but not limited to the following: i) more than one (1) unsatisfactory evaluation of a psychotherapy or assessment lab or clinical training experience; ii) failure to complete the required number of year-long approved externship experiences, or an approved internship training experience, within timeframes specified by the program. - h.
-A pattern of unsatisfactory research performance, despite remediation efforts, including but not limited to the following: i) more than one (1) unsatisfactory evaluation of a research course or experience or ii) failure to meet research deadlines within the timeframes specified by the program. - i.
+A pattern of unsatisfactory research performance, despite remediation efforts, including but not limited to the following: i) more than one (1) unsatisfactory evaluation of a research course or experience or ii) failure to meet research deadlines within the timeframes specified by the program.

+i.
 A pattern of unsatisfactory interpersonal skills and professional behavior, evidenced despite remediation efforts, including but not limited to the following: i) inappropriate interpersonal or professional behavior.
 This refers to conduct in classes and on campus, in private meetings with faculty, and to behavior in our Clinic and at externship or internship sites.
 In all venues with which the students may have contact with patients and supervisors, students are expected to conduct themselves in a manner which adheres to ethical and professional standards; ii) psychological problems that impair professional functioning, academic performance, or progress throughout the program; iii) failure to evidence compliance with faculty recommendations for remediation of impaired interpersonal skills or professional behavior.